yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 * field `"path"` in section `"post"` now contains just a file name without any path.
 This field specifies `.so` filename placed in ZIP archive with bundle (remember how we specified `"custom_middleware_bundle": "FooBarBundle.zip"`).

 #### How to build bundle with Golang plugin
-You will need to use a special [Bundler tool][2] to create bundles with Golang plugins.
+You will need to use a special [Bundler tool](/docs/customise-tyk/rich-plugins/plugin-bundles.md#bundler-tool) to create bundles with Golang plugins.

 ### Reloading Tyk Golang plugin
 Sometimes you will need to update your Golang plugin with a new version.
 There are two ways to do this:

 * An API reload with a NEW path or file name of your `.so` file with the plugin.
 You will need to update the API spec section `"custom_middleware"`, specifying a new value for the `"path"` field of the plugin you need to reload.
 * Tyk main process reload.
-This will do force a reload of all Golang plugins for all APIs.
+This will force a reload of all Golang plugins for all APIs.

-If a plugin is loaded as a bundle and you need to update it you will need to update your API spec with new `.zip` file name in field `"custom_middleware_bundle"`.
-Make sure this new `.zip` file is uploaded and available via bundle HTTP endpoint before you update API spec.
+If a plugin is loaded as a bundle and you need to update it you will need to update your API spec with new `.zip` file name in the `"custom_middleware_bundle"` field.
+Make sure the new `.zip` file is uploaded and available via the bundle HTTP endpoint before you update your API spec.

- [1]: /docs/customise-tyk/rich-plugins/plugin-bundles.md
- [2]: /docs/customise-tyk/rich-plugins/plugin-bundles.md#bundler-tool